Omar-Elmi/Bash-Scripting-Learning/README.md

 ## 🎮 Bash Battle Arena – Game Mode Scripting

-The Bash Battle Arena is a simulation-based CLI game created by CoderCo to train DevOps thinking.
+The Bash Battle Arena is a simulation-based CLI game created to train DevOps thinking.
 I completed **all 15 levels**, each introducing a new challenge in scripting automation:

 | Level | Script                        | Concept                     |
 |-------|-------------------------------|-----------------------------|